suessue/swapi/README.md

 ## SWAPI

-## Clone of a rostering feature that allows cabin and flight crew to swap duties with colleagues within the same rank.
+Api that simulates a rostering service which allows cabin and flight crew to swap duties with colleagues within the same rank.

-##Tech
+The API also features CRUD operations for flights and crew.

+### Tech
 - Java
 - SpringBoot